+There was no logic to its layout; even after several summers there, I still couldn’t really find my way anywhere.
 But it didn’t matter.
-The snaking, foot-worn paths all converged eventually, so that if I stepped out of the far reaches of the Kinnerit girls’ section, leaving the ancient wooden bunks with their 50 years of peeling, camper paint behind, submerged myself into the minty, shaded forest, and trekked through swarms of nipping mosquitos and past bunches of possibly poisonous but still quaint-looking plants, I would eventually, somehow, emerge right where I wanted to be, in front of the pointing flagpole in time for morning call, or outside the round squat dining hall.
-Twenty years later I can still hear the clanking of metal camp cutlery and the slosh of industrial-sized pitchers of thirst-quenching “bug juice.”
+The snaking, foot-worn paths all converged eventually, so that if I stepped out of the far reaches of the Summit girls’ section, submerged myself into the minty, shaded forest, and trekked through swarms of nipping mosquitos and past bunches of possibly poisonous but still cool-looking plants, I would eventually, somehow, emerge right where I wanted to be, in front of the flagpole in time for morning roll call, or outside the round, squat dining hall.
+Some 30 years later, I can still hear the clanking of metal camp cutlery and the slosh of industrial-size pitchers of thirst-quenching “bug juice.”

 Do kids do bad stuff away at camp?
 I won’t lie.
 Sure.
-I snuck out the summer I was 15, stoked to make it with a band of friends to the lone convenience store on the highway, where we spent our dollars on candy and junk food only to have the owner happily take our money then quietly call the camp to turn us in.
+I snuck out the summer I was 15, stoked to make it with a band of friends to the lone convenience store on the highway, where we spent our dollars on candy and junk food, only to have the owner happily take our money and then quietly call the camp to turn us in.
 Our counselors were half annoyed and half proud.

 But I also did things I never would have done in real life: I completed multiple five-day canoe trips — mini-excursions away from regular camp and into the true wilderness, navigating past a suspicious moose, building a fire and cooking meals over it.
 I tackled my fear of bodies of water.
 I wrote chants and led teams and wore body paint and tried archery.
 I opened myself up to some of the deepest friendships I have ever known.
 I learned to shower next to spiders.